Here are a few projects I can talk about publicly.

 Read an article reporting on the news of SapientNitro being named lead partner helping move M&S off Amazon here: M&S Appoints SapientNitro Developer of New Multichannel Platform.

 Over two years ago, the massively popular US retailer Target had a difficult choice: to continue using Amazon as its eCommerce platform or face the prospect of rebuilding it's entire $1.2B annual digital business from the ground up.
 Leading both the the proposal to win our initial relationship with Target and acting as strategist and engagement lead for the first three phases to achieve this feat was the hardest, most complex work in my life.
-Ultimately, I led crafting the overall vision, the benefits case which went to the board, the roadmap to build out a multichannel customer experience platform, and successful scaling of people across nearly 20 global partners to deliver successfully by August 2011.
+Ultimately, I led the crafting of an overall vision, the benefits case which went to the board, the roadmap to build out a multichannel customer experience platform, and the successful scaling of people across nearly 20 global partners to deliver successfully by August 2011.

 The new JohnDeere.com is just one of the touchpoints being addressed, helping scale information about their company, products and services far further than their strong dealer network could ever realize.

+Google Glass anyone?
 Created in the Fall of 2006, WNDR predated augmented reality platforms like LAYAR and Yelp's Monocle.
 As I wrote back in 2007, “Virtual Reality” is set to be unleashed far from traditional desktop computing environments.
 Over the next decade, trends in truly ubiquitous broadband, mobile computing power (think laptop power in a mobile phone/iPod sized device), and retinal imaging will radically reshape how we interact with the world.
 WNDR envisions this future by imagining an overlay of relevant information directly in one's point of view.
 It is as if we could reach out and touch information related to our environment and change “channels” to any particular type we need.

 Download a partial presentation deck (14MB) and also check out the flash prototype.
 My teammates were Lauren Schwendiman (now working at Motorola) and Gabe Biller (responsible for flash prototype programming).